 Kale has only recently become a mainstream vegetable, but now people can't get enough of it.
 Not only does the vegetable have zero fat, but a single cup has an impressive five grams of fiber, leaving you full without much cost.

-Kale is especially high in iron, even outranking more traditional sources like red meat, and vitamin K, which improves everything from your bone health to your ability to fight cancer.
-Kale also has more calcium than milk, so it's easy to meet your daily requirement without overdoing it on the dairy.
+Kale is especially high in iron (even outranking more traditional sources like red meat) and vitamin K, which improves everything from your bone health to your ability to fight cancer.
+Kale also has more calcium than milk, so it's easy to meet your daily calcium requirement without overdoing it on the dairy.

 10. Mushrooms10 of 11

-Though technically not a vegetable (it's a fungus), mushrooms are one of the lowest-carb healthy foods available.
+Though technically not a vegetable (it's a fungus), mushrooms are one of the healthiest low-carb foods available.
 An entire one-cup serving of mushrooms contains just two grams of carbs, one of which is fiber.
 Mushrooms also are one of the few foods that contain germanium, a mineral that helps the body use oxygen and prevents against the effects of free radicals.